Se Habla Espanol

 • The loss is directly attributable to the allowed conditions in his/her claim.

-There are 3 types of wage loss compensation under Ohio law:
+3 types of Wage Loss Compensation under Ohio law:

 1. Working wage loss